Updated 24 December, 2024

 These are dedicated vowel letters.

-Multipart vowels are only produced when text is decomposed.
+Multiple code points are only used when text is decomposed.
 See encoding.

 Vowel length is indicated by the vowel letter used.